Epsom, New Hampshire

 Epsom is a town in Merrimack County, New Hampshire, United States.
 The population was 4,834 at the 2020 census.

 History

 Incorporated in 1727, Epsom takes its name from Epsom in Surrey, England.
 Although dotted with several small mountains, the land was suitable for grazing and growing grain.
 By 1859, when the town's population was 1,366, it had two gristmills and two sawmills.

+On April 24, 1944, a Consolidated B-24 Liberator (s/n 42-5111) crashed into a mountain in Epsom, killing all 10 occupants.

 Geography

+Epsom is in central New Hampshire, in the eastern part of Merrimack County.
+The eastern border of the town is the Rockingham County line.
+Concord, the state capital, is 11 mi to the west by U.S. Route 4, while the same highway leads east 34 mi to Portsmouth on New Hampshire's seacoast.

-According to the United States Census Bureau, the town has a total area of 89.7 km2, of which 89.1 sqkm are land and 0.5 sqkm are water, comprising 0.57% of the town.
+According to the U.S. Census Bureau, the town of Epsom has a total area of 89.7 km2, of which 89.1 sqkm are land and 0.5 sqkm are water, comprising 0.57% of the town.
 The town is drained by the Suncook River and its tributary, the Little Suncook River.
 Epsom lies fully within the Merrimack River watershed.
 The highest point in Epsom is the summit of Fort Mountain, at 1413 ft above sea level, in the eastern part of town.
-Other neighboring small mountains in town include McCoy Mountain (1270 ft) and Nats Mountain (1180 ft).
+Other small summits in town include McCoy Mountain (1270 ft) and Nats Mountain (1180 ft).